The Home Appraisal Process

 Q. How can I boost my home’s appraisal value?

-If you’re trying to sell your home, there are lots of relatively inexpensive things you can do to improve your home’s appraised value.
+If you’re trying to sell your home, there are lots of relatively inexpensive things you can do to try and improve your home’s appraised value

 - Unmade beds or a few dirty dishes won’t affect your value, but plaster cracks, water-stained walls, soiled carpeting, pests, or persistent odors might.
 Patch the walls and do other touch up work to put your best face forward.